nicklockwood/ColorUtils/README.md

 - (int32_t)RGBValue;

-This returns color's RGB components as single integer value.
+This returns the color's RGB components as single integer value.
 This is useful for saving color values to disk, and can be used as the input to the `colorWithRGBValue` method to re-create the UIColor later.
 This value can be hard to interpret, but you can convert it to a more readable hex value using `NSLog(@"color: %.6x", intColorValue)`.
-Note that this method only works for monochromatic or RGB colors.
-Any other format will log a warning and return 0 (black).
+Note that this method only works for monochrome or RGB(A) colors.
+Any other format (e.g. pattern) will log a warning and return 0 (black).

 - (uint32_t)RGBAValue;

 This method is the same as `RGBValue` except that the returned value includes an alpha component.
+You can convert this to a hex string using `NSLog(@"color: %.8x", intColorValue)`.
+As above, this only works with monochrome or RGB(A) colors.

 - (NSString *)stringValue;